Tomas-Cucit/docs-blockchain/downloads/docs.md

 ## Ultra Premium Wallet

 Ownership of the account and private keys is the same as for Ultra Pro Wallet.
 In this case Ultra will be responsible for personally creating an account for you.
 The limitation on the name is that it is a single purpose name like `devname123` or `productname`.
-Request for this type of account should be directed to [developers@ultra.io](developers@ultra.io)

 ## Ultra Corporate Wallet

-Ownership of the account and private keys is the same as for Ultra Pro Wallet.
-Ultra in this case is also responsible for creating such accounts.
-The name format follows a format like `partner.contract`, `partner.data`, `partner.account` or `contract.partner`, etc. Requests for this type of account should be directed to [developers@ultra.io](developers@ultra.io).
+Ownership of the account and private keys mirrors that of Ultra Pro Wallet.
+Ultra is responsible for creating these accounts.
+Names follow the pattern `partner.contract`, `partner.data`, `partner.account`, or `contract.partner`, etc.

 ## Okay, how do I make an account?

 We currently allow **Ultra Accounts** to be created through the official ultra.io client which can be found at [https://ultra.io](https://ultra.io).

-For creating **Ultra Pro Wallet** refer to this [Testnet tutorial](../../../tutorials/fundamentals/tutorial-generate-key-and-create-testnet-account.md) or to a [Mainnet guide](../../../tutorials/guides/how-to-create-ultra-pro-wallet.md)
+To create **Ultra Pro Wallet**, refer to either [Testnet tutorial](../../../tutorials/fundamentals/tutorial-generate-key-and-create-testnet-account.md) or [Mainnet guide](../../../tutorials/guides/how-to-create-ultra-pro-wallet.md).

 Using our docker image you can create local accounts for testing.